stanac/MarlinBits.SqliteBatchOps/README.md

 | 500     |  947 ms       | 59 ms      |     16x          |
 | 1000    | 1913 ms       | 59 ms      |     32x          |

-Batch operations take consistantly around 60ms, better results may be achived with different BatchOpsSettings (MillisecondsWait property, default value is 50).
+Batch operations take consistently around 60ms, better results may be achieved with different `BatchOpsSettings` (`MillisecondsWait` property, default value is 50).

 Below are results of batch inserts only, because running more than 1000 discrete inserts is very slow even in WAL mode.

-MillisecondsWait property set to 50:
+`MillisecondsWait` property set to 50:

 | Method          | NumberOfConcurrentInserts | Mean      | Error    | StdDev    |
 |---------------- |-------------------------- |----------:|---------:|----------:|